Woman holding her cheek

 Sterilizing the Root Canals

-After the infected material is removed from the tooth, your dentist will sterilize the inner chamber.
+After the pulp is removed from the tooth, your dentist will sterilize the inner chamber.

 Finishing Touches